 This section describes a process for configuring and starting GTID-based replication in MySQL 5.7.
-This is a “cold start” procedure that assumes either that you are starting the replication master for the first time, or that it is possible to stop it; for information about provisioning replication slaves using GTIDs from a running master, see Section 18.104.22.168, “Using GTIDs for Failover and Scaleout”.
+This is a “cold start” procedure that assumes either that you are starting the replication source server for the first time, or that it is possible to stop it; for information about provisioning replicas using GTIDs from a running source, see Section 220.127.116.11, “Using GTIDs for Failover and Scaleout”.
 For information about changing GTID mode on servers online, see Section 16.1.4, “Changing Replication Modes on Online Servers”.

 If replication is already running, synchronize both servers by making them read-only.